With the 2022 WNBA draft officially set for April 11, let’s talk about the least important thing: what are the athletes going to wear?

 As Gibbs notes in her article, beginning around 2010, the fashion brief changed from “interview for a mid-level office position” to “cocktail party that you regret choosing to wear Spanx to halfway through.”
 It was a big upgrade, as demonstrated by Alysha in her chic navy skirt paired with classic pearls.
 She’s definitely showing up to the party with something that’s made in a jello mold.

 Others invited to my small, socially-distanced gathering include Odyssey Sims (2014, #2), who is dressed literally and figuratively like a star, Chiney Ogwumike (2014, #1), who brought her sister Nneka Ogwumike (2012, #1), and Samantha Prahalis (2012, #6) because she’s dressed exactly how I would dress when going to a party in 2012 and I would like to commiserate.
+Finally, any good party should certainly include an invite for Michaela Onyenwere's (2021, #6) grandmother, whose fashion sense is only rivaled by her dance moves.

 This site strives to be anti-racist, body-positive, trans-inclusive, and accessible.